The Expansion of England

 The Expansion of England: Two Courses of Lectures is a book by English historian John Robert Seeley about the growth of the British Empire, first published in 1883.
-Seeley argued that the British expansion was based on its defeat of Louis XIV's France in the 18th century, and that the Dominions were critical to English power.
-He also stated that holding onto India might not be beneficial to England in the long run.
-The book was a popular success and received a strongly positive response from British politicians and nobility, and several historians have stated that it had great impact upon British thinking.
+Seeley argued that British colonial expansion was based on its victories over France during the early 18th century, and that the Dominions were critical to British power.
+He also stated that holding onto British India might not be beneficial to Britain in the long run.
+The book was a popular success in the UK, and several historians have stated that it had great impact upon British imperial thinking.

 Background

-Seeley was the Regius Professor of Modern History at the University of Cambridge from 1869 to 1895.
+Seeley was professor of history at University College London from 1860 to 1869, followed by the Regius Professor of Modern History at the University of Cambridge from 1869 to 1895.
 The Expansion of England consists of two lectures Seeley delivered at the University in autumn 1881 and spring 1882.
 They were substantially modified and, at the prompting of Florence Nightingale, they were published in book form eighteen months later.
 It was written at a time of rapid expansion in the British Empire.
 Seeley's view was that the true function of history was "to exhibit the general tendency of English affairs in such a way as to set us thinking about the future, and divining the destiny which is reserved for us".
 History had no existence independent of politics: "Politics and history are only different aspects of the same study".